314-grp-301/314-grp-301.github.io/Assignments/05-Component-Selection.md

 ## Component 3 - Temperature Sensor
 - System Lead: Xzekiel Trevino
 - Choice: **Option 4:** TC74A4
 - Rationale: The TC74A4 temperature sensor is the ideal for our project based on price point, supporting documentation and fits within the expected voltage operating range of the project.
-While the sensor degrades in accuracy after 100F, the drop off is negligible within ranges it will be operating within.
+While the sensor degrades in accuracy after 100° F, the drop off is negligible within ranges it will be operating within.

 ### Temp Sensor Solution - 1: TPIS 1S 1385 / 5029
 <img src="https://raw.githubusercontent.com/314-grp-301/314-grp-301.github.io/main/docs/assets/images/05-TPIS-1S-1385.jpg" width="200">